ashleyhroberts/sql-data-warehouse-project/README.md

 ### Approach
 - **Exploratory Analytics**: Queried the products, sales, and customer tables, created in the Gold layer of the Data Warehouse, to explore the Dimensions, Dates and Measures in the dataset.
 - **Magnitude Analysis**: Aggregated measures and grouped them by dimensions or categories.
 This helps to understand data distribution across categories.
+Total customers by country and gender, products and average costs by category, total revenue by category and customer, quantity by country,
 - **Ranking Analysis**: Ranked items (e.g., products, customers) based on performance and other metrics to identify high and low performers.
 - **Change over Time Analysis**: Performed time-series analysis to track trends in growth, and changes in key metrics over time.
 - **Cumulative Analysis**: Calcuated running totals and moving averages for key metrics to track cumulative performance over time.